OpenWIS/openwis-documentation/_posts/2016-03-09-OpenWIS-Steering-Committee-2016-Mar.md

 		57. BB - And empowering that project to be successful.
 		58. RGib - I am not sure we will be together on a new project.
 WIGOS is one, OGC services another.
 		59. JT - We will meet again as a Steering Committee in 3 months time.
 Would someone take the lead in producing a strategy to say what future work will be the focus of our work together .
-		60. A-OWIS-SC-2016-28: JT - To write a strategy paper on: Where we can deliver the most value for the broader community in the near future.
-OWIS-A
+		60. ACT-OWIS-SC-2016-28: JT - To write a strategy paper on: Where we can deliver the most value for the broader community in the near future.
+OWIS-ACT
 		61. WQ - OPEX 2019?
 		62. MDA - When we started work I suggested OSS and ICAO said "No way!"
 We started a project anyway.
 		63. JT - SC need to define clearly the vision of the Association.